 A total of 1,687,500 shares were originally reserved and available for issuance under the 2012 Equity Incentive Plan.
-As of December 31, 2016 and 2015, 690,077 and 704,450 shares, respectively, were available for grant.
-The equity interests may be issued in the form of shares of the Company's Class A common stock and Class B units of SLP.
+As of December 31, 2017 and 2016, 690,077 shares were available for grant.
+The equity interests may be issued in the form of shares of the Company's Class A common stock and/or Class B units of SLP.
 (All references to units or interests of SLP refer to Class B units of SLP and accompanying shares of Class B common stock of Silvercrest.)

 The purposes of the 2012 Equity Incentive Plan are to (i) align the long-term financial interests of our employees, directors, consultants and advisers with those of our stockholders; (ii) attract and retain those individuals by providing compensation opportunities that are consistent with our compensation philosophy; and (iii) provide incentives to those individuals who contribute significantly to our long-term performance and growth.
-To accomplish these purposes, the 2012 Equity Incentive Plan provides for the grant of stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock units, performance-based stock awards and other stock-based awards (collectively, stock awards) based on our Class A common stock.
+To accomplish these purposes, the 2012 Equity Incentive Plan provides for the grant of units of SLP.
+The 2012 Equity Incentive Plan also provides for the grant of stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock units, performance-based stock awards and other stock-based awards (collectively, stock awards) based on our Class A common stock.
 Awards may be granted to employees, including officers, members, limited partners or partners who are engaged in the business of one or more of our subsidiaries, as well as non-employee directors and consultants.